-- 3. What were hospital conditions like when she got there? - 4.
-How did Florence Nightingale improve the conditions in Scutari hospital? - 5.
-What happened during Florence Nightingales later life? - 6.
-What are the similarities and differences between medical care now and during Victorian times?
+- How did Florence Nightingale improve the conditions in Scutari hospital? - 5.
+What happened during Florence Nightingales later life?

 To use a photograph to infer facts about a person and time period.

 To use quotes from historical figures to learn about people and events in the past.